0MID-s/ghg-inventory-dashboard/README.md

 streamlit run app.py
 ```

-The dashboard opens at `http://localhost:8501`.
 No API keys are required — all data is bundled in `data/`.

 ---